jleightcap/jleightcap.github.io/Blog/music.md

     youtube-dl -f 'bestaudio[ext=m4a]' [PLAYLIST URL]

-And if tagging music is your thing, then I found converting everything to mp3 to be necessary (I'm sure audiophiles would cringe at this, sue me).
+And if tagging music is your thing, then I found converting everything to mp3 to be necessary (I'm sure audiophiles would cringe at this, I will not be taking questions).
 Tagging `*.m4a` files with mp3 tagging tools seems to clobber the actual audio data.